Preventing Food Allergies

 Currently there is no cure for food allergies, making prevention so important.
 Although many people outgrow their food allergies, peanuts, nuts, fish, and shellfish are considered to be lifelong.

 To diagnose a food allergy, we need the help of an allergist.
 They can review the history and perform tests to determine if an allergy exists.
 Food allergy testing can be done at any age, even with young infants.
 The testing usually involves scratch (or prick) skin testing at the first appointment with the allergist.
 If a food allergy is found, your child will need to periodically follow-up with the allergist.
 There are many quality allergists here in Columbus, including Dr. Grace Ryu (“you”), M.D., Dr. Tim’s wife.
-Dr. Grace is with Midwest Allergy, the largest allergy practice here in Columbus.
+Dr. Grace is with Midwest Allergy.
+Other practices we commonly recommend include Nationwide Children's Hospital and OhioENT & Allergy.

 - There is no perfect way to prevent food allergies.
 Even carefully following the instructions below does not always prevent allergies, but taking these steps can significantly reduce the chances of your child being food allergic.
 For many years, we were telling everyone that the earlier a young child was exposed to a food, the more likely they were to be allergic to that food.
 Following that strategy and not introducing foods early is not working: over the last 10-15 years, food allergies continue to be more and more common.